 We’re forgetful creatures by nature.
 And it’s not a bug, it’s a feature; forgetting is vital for maintaining a clear head and keeping enough room for the memories that are truly important to our day-to-day lives.
 If we remembered everything, we’d be overburdened by the constant influx of memory.

 This is problematic for most professionals, however, since in any given week you’re juggling dozens of meetings, hundreds of tasks, and hundreds of personal to-dos.
-Thankfully, Gmail (or, specifically Inbox by Google) has a system you can use to set up automatic reminders for yourself—and stay on top of your email productivity.
+Thankfully, Gmail (or, alternately, Inbox by Google) has a system you can use to set up automatic reminders for yourself—and stay on top of your email productivity.

 Gmail Reminders on Desktop

-Creating a Gmail reminder
+Creating a Gmail reminder in Inbox by Google